 Maximum heat output for underfloor heating systems are 100 W/m2 for concrete floors and 70 W/m2 for timber suspended floors.
 For any underfloor heating system to work efficiently the property needs to be built to current building regulations.
-Carpet and underlay together should not exceed 2.5 Tog.
+Carpet and underlay should not exceed 2.5 Tog.

-If you are using the underfloor heating for a Conservatory, note that it will extend the time you can use the Conservatory for.
-It will not keep it at 20 degree C all year as the heat losses are higher than 100 W/sqm in a Conservatory.
-Usually, this is also the case if radiators would have been fitted.
+If you are using the underfloor heating for a Conservatory, note that it will extend the time you can use the Conservatory for, not to keep it at 20 degree C all year as the heat losses are higher than 100 W/sqm in a Conservatory.
+Usually, this is also the case with radiators.

 Condensing boilers are very efficient with underfloor heating.
-For combination boilers it is always recommended to check with the boiler manufacturer if the boiler can be fitted with a secondary pump.
+For combination boilers it is recommended to check with the manufacturer if the boiler can be fitted with a secondary pump.
 Sometimes if the project is just a small flat and the combi boiler is only providing UFH and hot water, it is possible to have the UFH system without the control unit.
-There needs to be a safety device on the boiler to prevent the end user from adjusting the flow temperature above 60 degree C.
+There need to be a safety device on the boiler to prevent the end user from adjusting the flow temperature above 60 degree C.